-I first heard them called Dixie Bars.
-At the time, I had no idea why they were called this, but I had access to all of the ingredients here in Mexico, so it was a no-brainer, I had to try them.
-They were an instant hit.
+This is a recipe I discovered probably near the beginning of our lives here in Mexico.
 The first time I made them I brought them to a gathering.
 We were fairly new to the area and not everyone at the gathering knew who our family was yet.
-At one point in the evening, I heard a loud voice asking “Who made these?” while holding one of my bars up in the air.
+After dinner and once the dessert was served, I heard a loud voice over the crowd bellowing “who made these?” while holding one of my bars up in the air.
 I was instantly afraid.
 Did this man have a nut allergy?
 Was the shortbread crumbling all over him?
 Was the chocolate that was being melted by the Mayan Riviera humidity all over his clothes?
 I had no idea.
 I was afraid.
 And there was nowhere to hide.

 After a few years, I noticed bars looking mighty similar called Millionaire and Billionaire shortbread.
 I must have looked at a hundred recipes and they are all pretty much the same with a few variations.
 These bars seem more like millionaire, and adding a few more toppings to the chocolate is like billionaire.
 I figured since it’s not just caramel in the middle, but has an addition of pecans (that are great if they’re toasted too) and never-mind the glorious flakes of sea salt on the top, and we called it Zillionaire.
 I know it’s not a word.
 But I like it because I feel these are so good and so easy they just can’t be real.